 Sources of funding One highly useful feature of French campaign finance data (in comparison to the UK, for instance) is that it records the source of each candidate's revenues.
-More precisely, our data distinguish between (i) private donations; (ii) party contributions; (iii) contributions in kind; (iv) personal contributions; and (v) other sources.
+More precisely, our data distinguish between (i) private donations (that can come both from individuals and legal entities before the 1995 ban); (ii) party contributions; (iii) contributions in kind; (iv) personal contributions; and (v) other sources.

 Online Appendix Table D.3 provides summary statistics on the relative importance of these different sources of funding (online Appendix Figure E.6 plots their evolution over time).
 Overall, candidates' revenues come mainly from their own personal (often borrowed) funds (52.1%) and party contributions (25.8%).
 A significant share also comes from private donations $(15.5\%)^{15}$.
-Online Appendix Table D.4 shows that these amounts vary significantly depending on the political party fielding the candidate: private donations, for instance, represent a much higher share of funding for the right-wing party candidates (26.3%) than for the candidates of all the other parties.
+Online Appendix Table D.4 shows that these amounts vary significantly depending on the political party fielding the candidate: private donations, for instance, represent a much higher share of funding for the right-wing party candidates (26.3%) than for the candidates of the other parties.
 The difference with the Socialist party is statistically significant at the 1% level, even though private donations are relatively more important for them (17.1%) than for the Communist (11.9%), Green (5.4%) and extreme-right (1.1%) parties.
 Standard deviations also indicate that, even within the same party, sources of revenues vary significantly from a candidate to another - this will prove useful for our instrumental variable strategy.